 Although the M48 isn’t as refined as some of the pre-war variations, it is still a well-made rifle and fun to shoot.
-When shooting old, surplus ammo, I’d suggest cleaning the rifle immediately to prevent rust, since the surplus ammunition is corrosively primed.
+When shooting old rounds, I’d suggest cleaning the rifle immediately to prevent rust, since the rounds are corrosively primed.

 Gun pricing for the M48 ranges from $250-$350, and they’re highly sought after by collectors due to its historical past.

 The Mauser design can be tracked back to a long history starting in 1811 when Fredrich I of Wurttemberg opened a royal weapons factory, which would later become known as Mauser.
 A little over 50 years later, Wilhelm and Paul Mauser developed a rotating bolt system for breechloaders which was simpler and quicker to operate than any of the current systems.
 The most updated version of this design became the standard for the German infantry rifle.